Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “...Julian?”
 Hoeff whispered beside him, completing Ian’s thought.

 This was the caveman in fifty years, he knew instantly, somehow. *Somehow.* The King of Men could have been Julian’s *dad.* Gonzo’s *grand-dad.* He was *old,* too.
-Not in body---he was a perfect man in his perfect physical prime---but somehow, there was deep age in his *spirit.* Time just seemed to radiate off him with every movement.
+Not in body - he was a perfect man in his perfect physical prime - but somehow, there was deep age in his *spirit.* Time just seemed to radiate off him with every movement.
 Maybe it was the way he dressed, the setting and show of his palace, or what-the-fuck-ever, but he *felt* ancient in a timeless way.

 Awe, and unreality.
 Both at once.
 That was the only way Ian could describe it.
 Something in his legs and back wanted to bow, on pure instinct: he resisted it.

-The king looked over them all in a slow sweep, smiling faintly, taking in their reactions, then swept down the steps---with a prowling gait, Ian noted absentmindedly---stopped before them…and bowed.
+The king looked over them all in a slow sweep, smiling faintly, taking in their reactions, then swept down the steps - with a prowling gait, Ian noted absentmindedly - stopped before them…and bowed.

 Respectfully, and not abjectly.
 But it was a bow, nonetheless.
 He held it for a long moment, then stood upright, favoring them with a broad, warm, welcoming expression.